-When it comes to life insurance, the need may be clear but the details can seem a little murky.
-What are the differences between types of coverage?
-How much do you need?
-When do you need it?
+The need for life insurance is obvious, but the details can be a little hazy.
+What are the distinctions between coverage types?
+How much do you require?
+When will you require it?

-“Understanding the types of coverage that are out there, and when they’re important, can be daunting,” said Debbie Cecil, director of product and market development for Unum.
-“But knowing what you need and when you need it is part of making decisions that can help protect a family’s financial future.”
+“Understanding the various types of coverage available and when they are necessary can be daunting,” said Debbie Cecil, Unum’s director of product and market development.
+“However, knowing what you need and when you need it is an important part of making decisions that can help safeguard a family’s financial future.”

-For young, single workers who don’t have many financial obligations, term life coverage is usually adequate and affordable.
-The policy lasts for a defined period of time called the term, and is in force as long as premiums are paid.
-A term life policy does not accumulate cash value.
+Term life insurance is usually adequate and affordable for young, single workers with few financial obligations.
+The policy is valid for a set period of time known as the term, and it remains in effect as long as premiums are paid.
+A term life insurance policy does not accrue cash value.

-As employees get older and financial obligations grow, so does the need for life insurance.
-With term life as a foundation, people in this stage of life should consider adding either interest-sensitive whole life or universal life coverage.
-Both policies accumulate cash value.
-Interest-sensitive whole life offers premiums that will never change, and the policy is in force as long as premiums are paid.
-Universal life premiums are flexible and can be adjusted to fit the insured’s changing financial lifestyle.
+Employees’ need for life insurance grows as they get older and their financial obligations grow.
+People in this stage of life should consider adding either interest-sensitive whole life or universal life coverage to their term life coverage.
+Both policies build up cash value.
+Interest-sensitive whole life insurance has fixed premiums that will not change as long as premiums are paid.
+Universal life premiums are adaptable and can be tailored to the insured’s changing financial circumstances.

-Aging parents, college costs and saving for retirement are often part of the picture for established families.
-Life insurance at this stage of life is a crucial way to help protect assets that took years to establish.
-Term life, paired with universal or interest-sensitive whole life coverage, are important, but it also is important to have coverage equal to at least five years of income.
+Aging parents, college costs, and retirement savings are all common concerns for established families.
+At this stage of life, life insurance is critical for protecting assets that have taken years to accumulate.
+Term life insurance, combined with universal or interest-sensitive whole life insurance, is essential, but so is coverage equal to at least five years of income.

-During retirement, term life coverage offered through an employer or for a defined period of time may no longer be part of the picture, but interest-sensitive whole life or universal coverage purchased independently remain in place to protect your family from unexpected expenses.
-If the policies have been in place for years, they will have accumulated cash value, and may even include riders that could help cover the costs of long term care.
+Term life insurance provided by an employer or for a set period of time may no longer be available during retirement, but interest-sensitive whole life or universal insurance purchased independently can protect your family from unexpected expenses.
+If the policies have been in place for a number of years, they will have accrued cash value and may even include riders to help cover the costs of long-term care.

-Group life insurance plans through employers are generally tied to the workplace and are no longer in force if the insured leaves the job.
-Voluntary plans purchased through the workplace and plans purchased through individual advisers are owned by the individual, and can remain in place regardless of employment.
+Employer-sponsored group life insurance plans are typically tied to the workplace and are no longer in effect if the insured leaves the job.
+Voluntary plans purchased through the workplace and individual advisers are owned by the individual and can be maintained regardless of employment.